aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/add-worksheet-to-spreadsheet/_index.md

 ### Error Codes

 - **400 Bad Request** – Invalid Aspose.Cells Cloud URI.
 - **401 Unauthorized** – Invalid or missing access token.
 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – An internal error occurred while processing the workbook.

-## Where should we use the Add Worksheet to Spreadsheet API?
+## Where to use the Add Worksheet to Spreadsheet API?

 - **Automated Report Generation** – Dynamically create and insert monthly worksheets (e.g., `2024‑05`) during financial‑statement generation.
 - **Batch Template Initialization** – Add a dedicated analysis worksheet for each new customer or project when generating sales quotations or proposals in bulk.
 - **Dynamic Dashboard Expansion** – Insert new chart worksheets in real time as new data dimensions become available.
 - **Compliance & Audit Archiving** – Automatically add evidence‑collection sheets during annual audits, keeping each inspection point isolated.

-## Why should you use the Add Worksheet to Spreadsheet API?
+## Why use the Add Worksheet to Spreadsheet API?

 - **Developer‑Friendly** – Aspose.Cells Cloud provides SDKs for multiple languages, reducing development effort and offering extensive documentation.
 - **Reduced Labor Costs** – Eliminates the need for manual worksheet creation and repetitive copy‑paste tasks.
 - **Pay‑per‑Use** – You only pay for the API calls you actually make.
 - **Zero Maintenance** – No servers to manage, no software updates, and no compatibility concerns.

 ## How to Use the Add Worksheet to Spreadsheet API with SDKs